-Bass Andrew Munn is cutting an exciting profile in his budding career.
-Among his engagements in the upcoming season are debuts with Opera Theatre of Saint Louis as Doctor Grenvil in Verdi's La Traviata, Specialist Swanson in the world premiere of Huang Ruo's An American Soldier, and staring as Seneca in Berlin Opera Festival’s production of Monteverdi’s L’Incoronazione di Poppea.
+Bass Andrew Robert Munn completed his graduate studies at The Juilliard School in May 2018.
+The same spring, he debuted with Opera Theatre of Saint Louis as Doctor Grenvil in Verdi's La Traviata, Specialist Swanson in the world premiere of Huang Ruo's An American Soldier, and starred as Seneca in Berlin OperFest’s production of Monteverdi’s L’Incoronazione di Poppea.
 As featured soloist and librettist, he is collaborating with Rome Prize winning composer Nina C. Young on Making Tellus, an operatic exploration of humanity's relationship to the Earth, commissioned by the Koussevitzky Fund at The Library of Congress.
-He completed his graduate studies at The Juilliard School in May 2018.
+He is based in Berlin.

 Mr. Munn made his Lincoln Center debut with Juilliard Opera under the direction of Laurence Cummings in Handel's Agrippina, performing the role of Lesbo and covering Claudio in 2017.
 Additional Juilliard opera credits include performing Dr. Cajus and covering Falstaff in Die Lustigen Weiber von Windsor by Otto Nicolai and Parque in Stephen Wadsworth’s production of Hypollite et Aricie.
 In 2016 he appeared as Sarastro in Mozart’s Die Zauberflöte and the Lion in Oliver Knussen’s Higglety Pigglety Pop! at Bard College and debuted as a Young Artist with Bel Canto at Caramoor, covering Rocco and singing the Second Prisoner in Beethoven’s Fidelio under Pablo Heras-Casado and Il Pastore in Rossini’s Aureliano in Palmira under Will Crutchfield.
 In 2015, Mr. Munn joined the Aspen Opera Theater Center as Beethoven for the world stage premiere of Steven Stucky and Jeremy Denk’s opera The Classical Style.